nickchase/k0s/docs/upgrade.md

     version: {{{ extra.k8s_version }}}+k0s.0
 ```

 If you do not specify a version, k0sctl checks online for the latest version and defaults to it.
+Finally, apply the changes:

 ```shell
 k0sctl apply